Damu-01/Damu-01/README.md

 - 👋 Hi, I’m @Damu-01
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning FULL-STACK DEVELOPMENT
+- 🌱 I’m a FULL-STACK DEVELOPER
 - 💞️ I’m looking to collaborate on Linkedin
 - 📫 How to reach me www.linkedin.com/in/damu-ingle-6a8b76273